 |Big Sit circle, complete with gear|

-It was just 9 o’clock in the morning, but this is late for birders.
+It was just 9 o’clock in the morning, but that's late for birders.
 I braced myself for jokes about my arrival time, and sure enough was greeted with, “Welcome to the afternoon shift, Andrea!”
 The space was already peppered with equipment: Swarovski spotting scopes, binoculars, cameras, lawn chairs, and an impressive lineup of blue coolers.
 The “morning shift” consisted of about 8-10 bundled-up birders, most of whom had been there since around 6am.

 It was The Big Sit 2015, a yearly, international birding event hosted by Bird Watcher’s Digest.
 The purpose of The Big Sit is to stay in one spot from dawn until dusk, counting the species of birds observed from that spot.
 At the end of the day, teams’ lists are shared and compared through the BWD website (click link for details).

-It quickly became apparent that this was a birding event unlike any I had attended.
+It quickly became apparent this was a birding event unlike any I had attended.
 Birding requires silence and focus.
 However, when birders gather together, these stretches of silence are punctuated by storytelling, fact sharing, and jokes that are often incredibly corny and bird related.
 The difference was that at The Big Sit, the joking and laughter seemed to be the highlights, with an occasional serious break to study a passing bird.
 I remember one moment stopping mid-laugh, my face going instantly serious as my eyes caught the movement of a bird in the distance.
 It dove down over the Phragmites before disappearing into the trees, giving us just enough time to conclude it was a Peregrine Falcon.

 |Kitesurfers at Lake St. Clair Metropark|